charinev/opnc/processes/docs/components/01_root-certificate-pool.md

 # Root Certificate Pool

-The Root Certificate Pool is used for communication between the Root Certificate Pool and the various Certificate Authorities of ISO 15118 participants (V2G, OEM, eMSP, CPS).
+The Root Certificate Pool is used as a trusted source of root certificates from various ecosystem certificate authorities (V2G, OEM, eMSP) by the participants (OEM, CPO, eMSP, CPS).
-The Root Certificate Pool provides root certificates for ISO 15118 participants.
-The stored root certificates are checked regularly with automated processes and expired, or revoked certificates deleted.
+The stored root certificates are checked before addition to the pool, and regularly with automated processes.
+Expired or revoked certificates will be invalidated.
 The storage of root certificates is executed manually by RCP Authority administrators.

 Other systems of a PnC Ecosystem use this pool as the mutual trust store.